Abraham Buford

-Abraham Buford (July 21, 1747 – June 30, 1833) was a Continental Army officer during the American Revolutionary War, rising to colonel and best known as the commanding officer of the American forces at the Battle of Waxhaws.
-After the war Buford became a member of the Society of the Cincinnati of the State of Virginia.
+Abraham Buford (July 21, 1747 – June 26, 1833) was a Continental Army officer during the American Revolutionary War, rising to colonel and best known as the commanding officer of the American forces at the disastrous Battle of Waxhaws.
+After the war Buford became a member of the Society of the Cincinnati of the State of Virginia, and moved to Kentucky, where he became a major landowner and helped found the state's horseracing industry.